May201/API-E/README.md

 This project aims to provide a quick reference to find the conversion of crypto currencies to fiat currencies.
 The currency values are provided by a 3rd party service - cryptocompare.com

+Cryptocompare provides a public API service with which 100,000 free API calls per month can be made.
+It also provides 60 plus market data endpoints under this plan.

+## Features

-This app has only one page and organises data into different parts:
+This is a single page web app and organises data into different parts:

 - Currency Conversion
 - Crypto related News